XodoDocs/itext-legacy-tmc-techblog/pdfchain/whitepaper_js_8_30_2017.md

 ![Figure 2: an example web of trust](Images/web_of_trust_01.gif)

-## Relation to pdf
+## Relation to PDF

-Pdf documents can be digitally signed.
+PDF documents can be digitally signed.

 - this requires a Certificate Authority,
 - and a centralized timeserver.